Social Security plays an integral role in the quality of life for retirees.

 While you're still working, many experts advise making a move.
 You should consider moving your 401K and traditional IRA funds into a Roth IRA.
 You'll pay taxes on the money you move, which can be absorbed into your current year's tax bill.
 Spread the withdrawals over as many years as you can to reduce the tax hit.

-By removing the taxable portion of your investments, you won't get hit with the large tax bill when you least expect it - after you retire and begin collecting Social Security.
+By removing the taxable portion of your investments, you won't get hit with a large tax bill when you least expect it - after you retire and begin collecting Social Security.

 Consult your accountant or tax specialist for recommendations that match your income and investments.